xp44mm/Notebook/Compilers/Finite Automata.md

 Figure 3.38: Adding a new state s, which is known not to be on newStates

 We implement line (4) of Fig. 3.37 by looking at each state s on `oldStates`.
-We first find the set of states `move[s, c]`, where c is the next input, and for each of those states that is not already on `newStates`, we apply `addState` to it.
+We first find the set of states `move[s,c]`, where c is the next input, and for each of those states that is not already on `newStates`, we apply `addState` to it.
 Note that `addState` has the effect of computing the ε-closure and adding all those states to `newStates` as well, if they were not already on.
 This sequence of steps is summarized in Fig. 3.39.

 ```
 16)  for ( s on oldStates )  {